Qaisarm/TaskTracker/README.md

 # TaskTracker
->>@author  Qaisar Mukhtar
+@author  Qaisar Mukhtar
->>@version 2018.03.16
+@version 2018.04.02

- The version 2018.03.16 is a simple version of the TaskTracker Application, it simply creats a file to add some Tasks and the user can view the Tasks, can add new Tasks and can remove the Tasks form the file.
+ The version 2018.04.02 is modified version of the TaskTracker Application, User can add new Tasks and can edit, remove the Tasks form the Task List.
+ Users can View the Task by Project Name in alphabatical order and by date in decending form

-Please read this file before you use this application.
+Please read the User Manual before you use this application.

-TaskTracker is a To-do list Application​

-Welcome to TaskTracker: A To-do List Application

-Please select one of the following options:

-Enter (1): To view the Task List

-Enter (2): To add a new Task to Task List

-Enter (3): To edit the Task List

-Enter (4): To remove a Task from the Task List

-Enter (9): To exit the TaskTracker Application